All e-commerce websites must be registered or notified to the Ministry of Industry and Trade according to the law.

 Furthermore, lack of experience working with relevant authorities may lead to situations in which their dossiers are inaccurate, delayed, or receive no response.

-In the event where your website needs adjusting during the submission process, PLF will help you update your dossier with the Ministry of Industry and Trade without being rejected or having the submission date prolonged.
+In the event where your website needs adjusting during the submission process, PLF LAW FIRM will help you update your dossier with the Ministry of Industry and Trade without being rejected or having the submission date prolonged.